CodeChain-io/foundry/README.md

 # Features

  * Connect to a [CodeChain JSON-RPC](https://github.com/kodebox-io/codechain/wiki/JSON-RPC) server from Node.js ~~or a web browser~~
- * Sign a parcel or a transaction
+ * Generate an account, create a transacton, sign a parcel.

 # Getting Started